simonnickel/snap-settings-service/README.md

 }
 ```

-Simply use your settings:
+Read and write the settings:
 ```
 let settings = SettingsService() settings.set(.exampleNumber, to: 2)
 let number = settings.get(.exampleNumber)
 ```

-When you need it to update on changes:
+Use the binding, when you need it to update on changes:
 ```
 struct MyView: View {
 	let observableValue: SettingsService.Value<Int> = settings.value(.exampleNumber)